autumoswitzerland/autumo-beetroot/README.md

 	`unique=name, path`

-- Furthermore, you can define transient values that are nor read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:

-	`transient=status`

 - If you want to load a value from a database field into the entity bean to use it in a handler, but you do not want it to be displayed in the GUI, define the constant 'NO_SHOW' as the GUI field name, for example:

 	`secretkey=NO_SHOW`

+- Furthermore, you can manually define transient values that are nor read from or stored to database nor they are loaded within a bean, they are just delievered within the handler methods, so another value can be served for these transient columns/fields, e.g.:

+	`transient=status`

+- Last, you can manually specify default values with the `init`-prefix that should be shown in the `add.html`-template when a new record is created, e.g:

+	`init.threshold=3`<br>
+	`init.counter=0`

 Your TODO's are the following after generating:

-- Adjust mandatory fields in java add handler: only the mandatory fields need a default value in the add handler that are not present in the GUI!
+- Add mandatory (DB: not nullable) fields in the `add`-handler: only the mandatory fields need a default value in the add handler that are not present in the GUI!
+See all `Properties` handlers for more information.

 - Remove unwanted GUI fields from `columns.cfg` for the views `view`, `add` and `edit`.